 Austrian economists like F.A.
 Hayek predicted the Great Depression when the Keynesians said that the economy was fine.
 Once the crisis hit, the Austrians argued that the Keynesian policies prescribed to cure it would fail, as they were merely repetition and expansion of the interventions that caused the crisis in the first place.
 When massive government spending and devaluation of the currency failed to pull America out of the Depression, the Keynesians argued more spending and inflation to underwrite WWII would finally do the trick.
 But the Depression lasted throughout the war and only subsided after massive post-war cuts in government spending, consistent with the predictions of the Austrians.

 The Keynesian answer to this anomaly?
 Ignore the results and just state that Keynesian policies did cure the Depression, regardless of verifiable facts to the contrary.
 This is science?

 The Keynesians were also explicit that high unemployment and price inflation could never coexist together.
 The Austrians made no such claims, as they recognized that monetary expansion causes both price inflation and the malinvestment that leads to unemployment.
 In the 1970’s, Austrian theory was again proven correct and Keynesian theory proven wrong.

 Most recently, the Keynesians argued that the technology and housing bubbles were not bubbles at all, but sustainable increases in wealth caused by their wise stewardship of the economy.
-If you listened to them, you were either wiped out by the NASDAQ crash or left owning a house with an underwater mortgage, or both.
-If you listened to the Austrians, you got rid of your technology stocks early during the formation of the bubble and avoided buying houses whose price had been bid to unsustainable levels by the combination of monetary expansion and government intervention.
+If you listened to them, you were either wiped out by the NASDAQ crash, left owning a house with an underwater mortgage, or both.
+If you listened to the Austrians, you got rid of your technology stocks early, during the formation of the bubble, and avoided buying houses whose prices had been bid to unsustainable levels by the combination of monetary expansion and government intervention.